cp-shen/naivegl/roadmap.md

     - [  ] implement z-buffer and z-test

 - [x ] draw a cube with diffuse shading
-    - [x ] calculate normal vector using two edge of a triangle
+    - [x ] calculate normal vector using two edges of a triangle

 ## Known Bugs